 Invisalign aligners look like a clear covering over the teeth, similar to clear tooth-whitening trays or a thin sports mouthguard.
 Each aligner is custom-designed for the patient so it fits very snugly on your teeth.

 How long will treatment take?

 There are different types of Invisalign treatments.
 For minor orthodontic problems, Invisalign can correct problems in as little as 6 months.
 For more complex problems between 18-24 months, although each case varies.

 How does Invisalign move teeth?

 The Invisalign aligner applies constant, controlled force on individual teeth to gradually move them into a new position.
 Then, the next aligner in the series continues this force and movement until the teeth are settled in the desired position as planned by your orthodontist.
 Small tooth coloured attachments may be placed on your teeth to allow certain tooth movements with the aligners.
 Invisalign aligners control the timing of the force on teeth and the subsequent movements.

 Yes, the Invisalign company was required to conduct clinical tests and studies prior to releasing its product commercially.
 These studies show the effectiveness and safety of the product.
 In addition, a number of United States and Australian dentists have published clinical articles about Invisalign.

 Are there certain dental conditions that automatically exclude me from being an eligible patient?

-Invisalign is not the best orthodontic treatment for a number of conditions, including severely tipped teeth, multiple missing teeth, a severe overbite or underbite, and teeth that have not yet erupted.
+Invisalign may not be the best option for a number of conditions including severely tipped teeth, multiple missing teeth and where teeth have not yet erupted.

 How long will it take to begin treatment after my initial consultation?